For his complete BIO, please go to the Press Kit page

 His interest in New Music led to the Premiere of about 30 new works written for him or dedicated to him by established composers such as Don Freund, Jan Van Landeghem, Frédéric Van Rossum, Michel Lysight, Oded Zehavi, David Loeb, Robert Janssens, Jean-Pierre Deleuze, Stéphane Orlando etc. He also gave the Israeli Premiere of the Concerto for violin and ud by Aviya Kopelman.

 Daniel Rubenstein's discography includes 12 CD's, with recital programs on the violin and on the viola, chamber music works and World Premiere recordings.
 Many of them received excellent critics from the International Press (Gramophone, Crescendo, Klassik Heute, Fanfare).

-As a dedicated pedagogue, Daniel Rubenstein holds several fixed positions : violin and viola professor at the Mons Royal Conservatory teaching Bachelor and Master students, chamber music associate-professor at the Brussels Royal Conservatory where he also served as guest violin professor.
+As a dedicated pedagogue, Daniel Rubenstein holds several fixed positions : violin, viola and chamber music professor at the Mons Royal Conservatory teaching Bachelor and Master students, chamber music associate-professor at the Brussels Royal Conservatory where he also served as guest violin professor.
 He gives regularly Masterclasses in Europe and abroad.

 In addition, Daniel Rubenstein took in 2009 the Artistic Direction of the Festival Mozart in Waterloo (BE), an International chamber music festival which celebrated in 2020 its 25th anniversary.